The country's official currency is the Euro.

 Credit cards are generally accepted in shops and restaurants.

-Banks are open Monday through Friday from 8:30 AM to 1:20 PM, with variable hours in the afternoon; some branches are also open on Saturday mornings.
+Banks are generally open Monday through Friday from 8:30 AM to 1:00 PM, with variable hours in the afternoon; some branches are also open on Saturday mornings.

 Daylight Saving Time